leovt/constructible/README.md

 * Update the version in setup.py
 * Tag the version in git
+    `git tag 0.1 -m "Adds a tag so that we can put this on PyPI."` `git push --tags origin`
 * Test release with
     `python setup.py register -r pypitest`
     `python setup.py sdist upload -r pypitest`